How to Make your Mobile Site More Engaging

-The move to mobile sites was more than a trend in 2019 and it’s likely to become the “norm” in 2020.
-In the third quarter of 2019, mobile devices generated 51.51% of global website traffic.
+The move to mobile sites is likely to become the “norm” in 2020.
+In the third quarter of 2019, mobile devices generated 52.6% of global website traffic.
 We’ve already crossed the halfway point with that number likely to grow in 2020.
 For eCommerce, the move to mobile has a big impact on revenue as some sites are ready to convert on mobile and others fall behind.
 Salesforce reports that Mobile orders increased 35% on Black Friday this year, with 65% of all eCommerce flowing through a mobile device.

 “By 2020, brick and mortar stores will be little more than showrooms.”